AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

   date=page.date
 %}

-But in this scenario, it will consist of multiple functions and not gas but data will flow through it.
+But in this scenario, it will consist of multiple functions, and not gas but data will flow through it, playing a key part in helping us to glue our functions together.

 Example: